dannsam/xenko-docs/manual/graphics/lights-and-shadows/point-lights.md

 ![media/PointLightOverview.png](media/PointLightOverview.png)

-In Game Studio, point lights have the following icon:
+The scene editor shows the position of point lights with the following icon:

 ![media/PointLight.png](media/PointLight.png)